 BE AN INTERNATIONAL ELECTION OBSERVER

-Do you want to be in the midst of this election, and are you interested in democracy and how an election works in practice?
-Then join Silba’s EOM to Poland as an international observer!
+Do you want to be in the midst of this election, where the Czechs choose the future for their country?
+And are you interested in democracy and how an election works in practice?
+Then join Silba’s EOM to the Czech Republic as an international observer!

 We expect that you: